#MeToo: Working In Live Entertainment

 By Anna Robb

-In the wake of the Harvey Weinstein scandal in Hollywood, women from all over the world have been speaking up about their experiences with harassment and sexual assault.
+In the wake of the Harvey Weinstein scandal in Hollywood, women from all over the world have been speaking up about their experiences with harassment and sexual assault and tagging their stories #metoo.
 Not surprisingly to women, the stories are many and all too familiar.
 In the Huffington Post article The Thing All Women Do That You Don’t Know About, Gretchen Kelly sums it up perfectly:

 We have all learned, either by instinct or by trial and error, how to minimize a situation that makes us uncomfortable.
 How to avoid angering a man or endangering ourselves.
 We have all, on many occasions, ignored an offensive comment.
 We’ve all laughed off an inappropriate come-on.
 We’ve all swallowed our anger when being belittled or condescended to.